The term ‘superfood’ is a type of food that contains a high amount of nutrients.

-There is some debate if these superfoods below will actually help you see better but the key words are “eye health“.
+There is some debate if these superfoods below will actually help you see better but the keywords are “eye health“.

 Spinach is another excellent source of vitamin A, which is going to protect your eyes from vision problems later on.

-There is also lutein and zeaxanthin, more nutrients that are good for eye health.
+They also contain lutein and zeaxanthin, more nutrients that are good for eye health.

 3. Chia Seeds

-Chia seeds are often found on most superfoods lists, and that is because of the important nutrients they contain.
+Chia seeds (I get this brand) are often found on most superfood lists, and that is because of the important nutrients they contain.

 This will help to strengthen the cells in your eyes, including protecting the lens and retina.

 4. Dark Chocolate

 Yes, you can still have chocolate!
 When you are craving something sweet, go for dark chocolate.

-Salmon is one of the best sources of fatty acids and are easy to add to your different meals.
+Salmon is one of the best sources of fatty acids and is easy to add to your different meals.

-With more Omega-3 fatty acids, you are able to improve your vision and possibly might prevent blindness.
+With more Omega-3 fatty acids, you are able to improve your vision and possibly prevent blindness.